ronnie-issa/BSC-2/README.md

 - A placeholder is shown until the image loads
 - Smooth fade-in transition when images appear

+## Email System

+OMNIS uses a centralized email template system for all transactional emails:

+### Email Templates

+All email templates are defined in `functions/email-templates.js`:

+- **Welcome Email**: Sent when a user subscribes to the newsletter
+- **Order Confirmation Email**: Sent when a customer places an order

+### Email Customization

+For detailed instructions on customizing email templates, see the [Email Customization Guide](docs/email-customization-guide.md).

+Key features of the email system:

+- Centralized template management
+- HTML/CSS-based templates for maximum compatibility
+- Resend integration for reliable delivery
+- Unsubscribe functionality for newsletter emails
+- Responsive design for mobile and desktop

 ## Project Structure

 ```